imuragesh/Angular2024Cource/README.md

-now we created one component and  we will use it to use we will dive into teh  app.component.ts we need to change somthig in this file to consume the created component
+now we created one component and  we will use it to use we will dive into teh  app.component.ts we need to change somethig in this file to consume the created component

+you need to register your created component in app.module.ts file.
+In the file you can see the @ngModule decorative section you can see the declaration section in that you need to add you component and after that you need to  import it the file in the  above of the @ngModule decorative

+when you added the component in app module .ts file now yuu can use the added module in your project.